top of page

 According to Tradlinx.com, US Customs and Border Protection (CBP) issued a notice on the first week of March confirming critical details regarding tariffs exemptions, processing changes and trade policy modifications.
 Some of the key takeaways from this notice include:

 • On 21st February, Trump signed a Memorandum targeting countries with the Digital Service Tax, including France, Austria, Italy, Spain, Turkey and the United Kingdom.
-This Memorandum calls for a review of these taxes and potential retaliatory measures, such as tariffs, to protect American companies from what Trump's Administration considers unfair and discriminatory practices.
+This Memorandum calls for a review of these taxes and potential retaliatory measures, such as tariffs, to protect American companies from what the Trump Administration considers unfair and discriminatory practices.

 • Selected Canadian energy products will be subject to 10% tariffs instead of 25%